 In particular, HVAC technicians focus on cleaning the heat exchanger and burner because these components are the most likely to accumulate residue and create the most significant airflow problems when they are dirty.

-If you’d like to have an inspection performed on your home’s furnace before the year ends, contact us at JW Heating and Air.
+If you’d like to have an inspection performed on your home’s furnace before the year ends, contact us at JW Plumbing, Heating and Air.